 Step 3: In our scenario, observe that the security of distributing qubits from TP to Alice and Bob can be undertaken with the aid of inserting checking qubits into the ordered sequences.
 Therefore, TP randomly inserts checking qubits of the sequences P1 and P2 into the ordered sequences SA and SE, respectively and gets two new sequences SA’’ and SE”.
 Subsequently, TP records their positions in the new sequences, and then sends the sequences SA’’, SC, SD, SF to Alice, and sends the sequences SB, SE” to Bob.

-Step 4: To guarantee realization of the security checking process, both Alice and Bob must first confirm to the TP that they have received all qubits of sequences SA’’, SC, SD, SF and sequences SB, SE”, respectively.
+Step 4: To guarantee realization of the security checking process, both Alice and Bob must first confirm to TP that they have received all qubits of sequences SA’’, SC, SD, SF and sequences SB, SE”, respectively.
 In this context, Alice and Bob should collaborate to check the security of quantum channel with the following procedures: TP tells Alice and Bob the position of sample qubits of the sequences P1 and P2 in the detection sequence SA’’ and SE”, respectively.
 Subsequently, Alice and Bob select randomly corresponding bases BZ={|0, |1} or BX={|+, |-} to measure the sample qubits.
 Finishing measuring, for the sake of verifying as to whether the channel is secure, Alice and Bob compare their measurement results with the corresponding quantum state from TP’s announcements.
 In this context, Alice and Bob analyze the error rate.
 Explicitly, the quantum channel is insecure if the error rate exceeds the theoretical security threshold, then they terminate the communication.

 Phase B: Encoding the secret information by performing the corresponding unitary operators